Byzantine Churches in Istanbul

 CHORA CHURCH

-A remarkable fact about the Chora church is that it contains some of the finest Byzantine mosaics and frescoes that were left untouched by Ottomans despite the fact that Atik Ali Pasha converted into a mosque in 1511.
+A remarkable fact about the Chora Church is that it contains some of the finest Byzantine mosaics and frescoes, which the Ottomans left untouched even though Atik Ali Pasha converted it into a mosque in 1511.

-It is somewhat difficult to pinpoint the construction date of this church.
-The oldest structure dates from the early 4th century.
-However, the formidable structure that we can see today appeared in the 11th century.
+Pinpointing its exact construction date is difficult.
+The oldest parts date from the early fourth century, but the impressive structure that we see today emerged in the eleventh century.

 Byzantine churches in Istanbul